 If you feel any of the illnesses mentioned above, simply swallow one capsule a day, or as necessary with a drink of water.
 Continuous use will have long term benefits for your general physical health as well as for your mental acuity.

-Pour one shot of a ginger liqueur, your favourite vodka, brandy or whiskey into a glass and top up with ginger ale.
+Pour a shot of your favourite vodka, brandy or whiskey into a glass and top up with ginger ale.
 Garnish with mint leaves and a slice of lemon.
 In addition to all the health benefits of ginger, mint treats headaches and reduces depression.
+Lemon, packed with vitamin c has endless health benefits.

 Before increasing your intake of ginger, first consult with your Doctor, especially if you have any chronic or life threatening illnesses.
 Also, no matter how good something is, if used in excess it can be equally as bad.
 Use ginger sparingly, and do additional research if you have any concerns.
 Lastly, people are allergic to almost everything these days, including water and the sun!
 So make certain you’re not allergic to ginger before incorporating it into your daily life.